 In its Frequently Asked Questions, the European Commission addresses several aspects concerning the prohibition regarding public procurement and concession contracts.
-It states, inter alia, that for determining whether there is more than 50% Russian ownership of an entity, "if the Russian participation is partial, a proportion should be calculated and summarised as needed, even if the partial ownership comes from different ownership levels," so that "if a tenderer is owned by 30% by a Russian citizen and 70% by an EU company, which is owned by 40% by a Russian entity, the tenderer is owned for 58% by covered entities and should be excluded."
+It states, inter alia, that for determining whether there is more than 50% Russian ownership of an entity, "if the Russian participation is partial, a proportion should be calculated and summarised as needed, even if the partial ownership comes from different ownership levels," so that "if a tenderer is owned by 30% by a Russian entity, the tenderer is owned for 58% by covered entities and should be excluded."